kamil52512/rpi-i2s-audio/README.md

-# rpi-i2s-audio for Raspberry 4Pi
+# rpi-i2s-audio for Raspberry Pi 4